sfluegel05/metaNNvis/results/report.md

   to the introspection method itself and return the results.
 This also includes passing additional parameters for finetuning the introspection method.

-Beside these strictly neccessary features, there are a few additionally requirements for the tool:
+Beside these strictly neccessary features, there are a few additional requirements for the tool:

 - **Extendability**: Since we decided to cover only a limited number of methods from two toolsets, it might become necessary to add new methods later on.
 Therefore, MetaNNvis should have a design which allows adding not only more